ixoncloud/sigmatek-logger-api/README.md

 # Sigmatek IXON LoggerAPI Example Project

-This project can serve as a template for connecting your Sigmatek Controller to the IXON Cloud via the [LoggerAPI protocol](https://support.ixon.cloud/hc/en-us/articles/360018835499-LoggerAPI).
+This project consists of function blocks for a Sigmatek PLC to send data event-based or at high speed to the IXON Router.
+The IXON Router in turn sends it to the IXON Cloud.
+The [LoggerAPI](https://support.ixon.cloud/hc/en-us/articles/360018835499-LoggerAPI) of the IXON router is used to accept the data from the Sigmatek PLC

 ## Requirements